Hemanthghs/Cotton-Leaf-Disease-Detection-using-Deep-Learning/README.md

-<h2>📈 About the Project</h2>
+<h2>📝 About the Project</h2>
 This project is about developing a Deep Learning model using Convolutional Neural Networks which can detect the diseased cotton leaf i.e., to classify whether a given cotton leaf is fresh or diseased.
 This is a binary classification task as there are 2 different classes.
+And creating a flask webapp to deploy model.

-<h2><b>Dataset</b></h2>
+<h2>🗄️<b> Dataset</b></h2>

 <b>Parent Dataset Link : </b> [Click Here](https://www.kaggle.com/janmejaybhoi/cotton-disease-dataset)